 Sometimes in life, you need to change gears.
 Change your job, change your home, change your state … or even change your game.
 And sometimes, you need to change all the gears at once, as we saw during the pandemic, when many of us saw our real-world games disappear within a manner of days while our communities plunged into lockdown and our jobs went through too many changes to count.

-For this month’s RPG Carnival, Lair of Secrets is venturing into its ever-shifting labyrinth to ponder the nature of change.
+For this month’s RPG Blog Carnival, Lair of Secrets is venturing into its ever-shifting labyrinth to ponder the nature of change.
 Potential topics include:

 - Changing systems